fuankarion/Vision17/Lab1-Linux/readme.md

    -  ``/`` (slash): The root of the file system
    -  ``~`` (tilde) :  Home directory

-Using these commands, take some time to explore the ubuntu file system, get to know  the location of yout user directory, and its default contents.
+Using these commands, take some time to explore the ubuntu filesystem, get to know  the location of yout user directory, and its default contents.

 To get more information about a command call it with the ``--help`` flag, or call ``man <command>`` for a more detailed description of it, for example ``man find`` or just search in google :P .

 ##Redirections
-2. Find the ```passwd```file, and redirectr its contents error log to the 'Black Hole'
+2. Find the ```passwd```file, and redirect its contents error log to the 'Black Hole'
    >  ``find / -name passwd  2> /dev/null``

    The `` 2>`` operator redirects the error output to ``/dev/null``.
 This is a special file that acts as a sink,